Muhanad-husn/hybridRAG/instruction_files/3_execution_plan.md

    - Log errors and fallback to the available retrieval method.

 9. **Testing**:
     - Validate the retrieval system with queries of varying complexity to ensure effective hybrid retrieval and fallback functionality.

+10. **LLM Processing**:
+    - Process retrieved results with an LLM (using OpenRouter) to generate answers
+    - Format retrieved context into a clear prompt for the LLM
+    - Include system instructions to ensure answers are based only on provided context
+    - Handle LLM API errors gracefully with appropriate fallback behavior
+    - Return both the LLM-generated answer and supporting context (optional display)

 ---